5 Ways Leaders Can Improve Communication Skills

 4. Practice active listening.

 Communication is a two-way street.
-Great leaders know they can both build trust and establish rapport through active listening.
+Great leaders know they can both build trust and establish rapport by engaging in active listening.
 There is an old saying that we have two ears and one mouth because we should listen twice as much as we speak.
 The key to good communication is really paying attention to what the other person says.

-Use non-verbal affirmations to show the other person you are listening to them, such as nodding your head to show understanding.
+Use non-verbal affirmations to show the other person you are paying attention, such as nodding your head to show understanding.
 Also, avoid interrupting others while they are speaking.
 Instead, when they finish speaking, paraphrase what you heard back to that person to make sure you have understood.
 If appropriate, ask specific questions to make sure you are both on the same page.

 5. Always keep learning.